Interpreters and Translators; What's the Difference?

-With the technological advances of our time, translation can now be accomplished through software translation applications.
+With the technological advances of our time, translation can now be accomplished through software applications called machine translation software.
 Today's software translation is both quick and fairly accurate.
 In fact, many human translators are now using a software translator program first to obtain a rough draft and then edit the resulting text to fix anything which did not convert into the second language correctly.
 Learn more about the technology.

 Generally, most interpreters and translators are self-employed and work part-time.
 However, many also work as foreign language teachers as well to allow them to keep their language skills fresh and to have a more steady income.
 Compensation for interpretation and translation work is based both on the setting and the language being translated.